Pupil Premium Strategy Statement

 • High quality teaching throughout lessons by teachers.
 Teaching Assistants (funded by PPG money) will be used to assess, monitor and enable children to access additional activities when they have grasped the key learning in the whole class teaching part of the lesson.
 The teacher will be responsible for teaching small groups during the lesson, ensuring children have access to high quality intervention throughout.

-• Release time for the SENCO and Pupil Premium Champion to work with families, children and staff, ensuring they are provided with the best possible support and families and children receive high quality engagement, matched to needs.
+• Time for the SENCO and Pupil Premium Champion to work with families, children and staff, ensuring they are provided with the best possible support and families and children receive high quality engagement, matched to needs.

-• Family Resource Worker to support families and parental engagement with school.
+• School Pastoral Worker to support families and parental engagement with school.

 • Wider Enrichment: Access to before and after school care, after school clubs, visits and trips and additional opportunities to add to cultural capital.